 Divine Castle Traveler’s Inn Very basic hotel.
 Not fancy, but well priced and good location that is walking distance from everything.
 There is also a rooftop deck with great sunset views.

-Two Seasons Many other travellers I met raved about this place
+Two Seasons Many other travelers I met raved about this place

 Huma Island This is the ultimate splurge.
-An over -water villa on a private island.
+An overwater villa on a private island.
 I spent one glorious night here and I loved every second.
 They provide transport and you arrive by boat to the island.
 They even let me check in as early as 10 am to enjoy the day there.
-I’ll be writing more on this in a future post.
-Here’s a little video.

 Trattoria Altrove.
 Oh the joy.
 There is one of these in Coron Town as well.
 Yes I ate there twice.
 I had to try the pasta AND pizza.
 Duh!